jseparovic/python-ws-dtc-client/README.md

 ### WS API
 Support for Websocket server exists.
 Currently you can subscribe and unsubscribe to market data.

-Connect to the WS Server running on the REST port:
+Connect to the WS Server running on the REST port using one of the following urls:
 ```
 ws://localhost:8080/api/v1/marketdata
+ws://localhost:8080/api/v1/marketdepth
 ```

 To subscribe to data, Send a JSON message in the following format: